How to Embed YouTube Video to Start at Specific Time

-YouTube is the number one video sharing website and one of the most popular websites on the Internet.
-It is not only a place where you can find a huge number of videos of all kinds about almost everything from music clips to movie trailers and from video game reviews to funny pranks, but it is also a place where you can publish your own videos and share them with the world.
+YouTube is not only a place where you can find a huge number of videos of all kinds about almost everything from music clips to movie trailers and from video game reviews to funny pranks, but it is also a place where you can publish your own videos and share them with the world.

 In another tutorial, we talked about how to embed YouTube videos in detail, giving a number of examples for various features of the embedded video player.
 In most cases, a regular embed will serve you well.
 However, there are also cases where you may need to start an embedded video on your site at a specific time when your visitor presses the play button, especially if the video is too long and a lot of skipping will take place.
 This way, you may focus on only a part of the video, and let your visitors start downloading and viewing the video from that specified time.